Updated: Oct 30, 2020

 You can make your own tangram pieces with a piece of printer paper and some scissors!

 Make two triangles!
-You've already got a diagonal from your first step, so now you're going to cut along that fold!
+If you made a square from a rectangle, you've already got a diagonal from your first step, so now you're going to cut along that fold!

 Make three triangles!
 Fold both triangles in half but only cut along one fold line.
 Set the cut triangles aside - these are your two large triangles.

 Take the other uncut triangle and fold the point to the middle of the long side.
 Cut along your new diagonal line.
 This is your third piece, the medium triangle.
 Set it aside!

 Now you've got a trapezoid in front of you with a crease down the middle.
 Cut the middle crease.
 You've got two right-angle trapezoids.